1. Language and Speakers

 1.7.1 Basis of the present study

-The present study has been conducted with the aid of historical records and documents collected and stored within the GALC archives.
-This material consists of wordlists, complemented by one or two audio recordings.
+The present study has been conducted with the aid of historical records and documents collected and stored within the GALCAC archives.
+This material consists of wordlists complemented by audio recordings.
 Attempts to meet speakers (users) of Mirniny for the purpose of language work, are ongoing.

 1.7.2 Research conducted by the present writer